-Whatever compensation system you adopt, make sure the team members understand it, and more importantly, understand what they must do to receive their rewards.
+If your company retains a performance-based compensation system, make sure the team members understand it, and more importantly, understand what they must do to receive their rewards.
 This seems obvious, but is too-often overlooked.
 The easiest way to do this is to adopt open salaries.
 That is, as practiced in all United States governments and many companies, make everyone’s pay visible to everyone in the company.
-The bits of evidence I found in the compensation research, and articles in the business press, suggest the pros far outweigh the cons.[a]
+The bits of evidence I found in the compensation research, and articles in the business press, suggest the pros far outweigh the cons.[d]
 This was also my experience working for government entities that practiced it, both as an employee and a manager.
 The cons seem primarily based on lack of clarity about what pay levels are based on.
 Transparency about the basis, if not the salaries themselves, fixes that.

 Once a system is in place, resist changing it quickly other than to make minor improvements.
 Morale will be severely damaged if people spend months or years working to achieve certain standards and the related pay, only to have the standards change dramatically.
 In the book and movie Catch-22, the number of missions required of a World War II flier before he could go home kept going up as people approached the previous requirement.
 This destroyed morale to the point of driving characters insane.
 However, do not rest on your laurels after you get your new system in place.
 Reassess your plan yearly.

-Incentive rewards drive productivity through promised rewards for performance.
+Incentive rewards are promised rewards for performance.
 (The word “rewards” may refer to either a raise of base pay or a bonus.)
-A key element is certainty: the team members should know beforehand that they can get a reward and what that reward is.
-Most researchers agree that incentive rewards should be at least 3% of base pay, and possibly more depending on the organization’s raise history.
+A key element is certainty: The team members know beforehand that they can get a reward and what that reward is.
+This type reduces internal motivation.
+Most researchers agree that incentive rewards, if used, should be at least 3% of base pay, and possibly more depending on the organization’s raise history.
 Anything less has little motivational effect.
 Incentive schemes that support teams vary somewhat according to the type of team:

 - Raises for new teaming skills or knowledge, and/or work skills learned as a result of the team’s efforts (Best for management, development, production, or support [“line”] teams).